South of the James: The Ludwells’ Chippokes and America’s Oldest Intact Brick Dwelling

 Chippokes is one of the oldest continuously operating farms in the United States, dating back to 1619, before the Pilgrim Fathers arrived in what is now Massachusetts.
 As with the Green Spring plantation, Chippokes came into the hands of the Ludwell family following the marriage of Philip Ludwell to the Lady Frances Berkeley, the widow of Governor William Berkeley, in 1680.
 Together with Green Spring and Rich Neck outside of Williamsburg, Chippokes would become one of the three main landholdings of the Ludwell family.

 I have not found any evidence that suggests that any members of the Ludwell family throughout their four generations of ownership actually lived at Chippokes.
 Evidence points to it being run on a daily basis by an enslaved foreman under the ultimate supervision of the plantation owner or his agent.
 Tobacco was most likely the principal crop but the vast acreage (approximately 1,700) was probably also used for pasturage and rented out to smallholders.

 After the death of Philip Ludwell III in 1767, Chippokes passed in his will to his youngest daughter Lucy.
 Lucy went on to marry John Paradise, an English Greek, in London in 1769, and during the American War of Independence Chippokes was taken from the couple by the Revolutionary government on the basis that the Paradises were not American.
 It was only after they visited the U.S. in 1787 that the plantation was restored to them with the assistance of Thomas Jefferson.

 When Lucy Ludwell Paradise returned to live permanently in America in 1805, she did not live at Chippokes.
+Rather, she lived in her father Philip’s townhouse in Williamsburg – what is now known as the Ludwell-Paradise House, at the time owned by her nieces.
 But a copy of her estate documents made two years before her death in 1814 includes a list of her property there.
-After Lucy’s death the property was taken over by her two nieces, Portia Lee Hodgson and Cornelia Lee Hopkins.
+After Lucy’s death Chippokes was taken over by her two nieces, Portia Lee Hodgson and Cornelia Lee Hopkins.